 The game's creator apparently acknowledged that little point on the development blog, mentioning that the loading process begins as soon as characters are selected in an attempt to cut down on the time spent on the loading screen and that changing settings caused the "masking" of the loading time to not work as well.
 This is because Brawl was the first dual-layer disc the Wii had.
 The Wii's disc reading laser has to focus between one layer and the other to load data on different layers, adding considerably to the loading time.

 The loading times also make some of the Event matches, where you have to beat a certain amount of enemies in a limited time, Unwinnable, as you'll lose 5-10 seconds at the start waiting for the first guy to load and drop in.
+Unless you pause the game, or use homebrew to rip yourowned copy of the game to a SD Card or USB storage device, speeding up load times on the hardware side. or just use Riivolution to load time-sensitive data from the SD Card, and leave the rest up to the disc.

 Street Fighter Alpha 2 saw a port on the SNES with infuriatingly long load times.
 Using the SDD-1 chip for decompression, it took about 8 whole seconds at the start of each fight (in a genre where rounds usually have a time limit between one and two minutes, this is a long time); the screen would stop dead in its tracks, music and all, to load everything, despite the many, many, many technical shortcuts they had to take to even pull the port off.